Digital Blueprint for NHS WalesReferencesSystemsWelsh Master Patient Index (EMPI)

 • Patient-identity errors in master-index systems are particularly dangerous because they are silent — the system does not flag uncertainty; the wrong data simply arrives at the clinical workflow.

-• eMPI’s record-mixup incidents are documented in DHCW board papers but the safety case has not produced structural correction.
+• eMPI’s record-mixup incidents are documented in Digital Health and Care Wales (DHCW) board papers but the safety case has not produced structural correction.

 Where this is discussed in the diagnosis